NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 Which statements about visualisation and quantification of 3D images are correct (multiple answers)?

-1. Always use maximum intensity projection, it is by far the most commonly used..
+1. Always use maximum intensity projection, it is by far the most commonly used.
-2. Any projection can make sense, you just have scientifically justify it.
+2. Any visualisation can make sense, you just have scientifically justify it.
 3. Intensity quanitifcations ideally should be done in 3D, not in projections.
 4. It is impossible to quantify intensities in projections.